ReggieVW/cvat-docs/manual/automatic_annotations.md

 ![image](https://user-images.githubusercontent.com/35894891/199750054-90d94047-0329-4454-8787-8c2c1cb29426.png)

 Note: The quantity of the persons can be demanding on the processing power.
-This feature is normally used for only tracking the keypoints of the actors (i.e. person in an action or process)
+This feature is normally used for only tracking the key points of the actors (i.e. person in an action or process)